ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

     return True

 c. recurrence relation:
-  if (root.left is not None and root.right is not None) or (root.left is None and root.right is None):
+  # check if there are 2 children or no children
+  if (both L and R) or (both not L and not R):
-    return full(root.left) and full(root.right)
+    return recursive(L) and recursive(R)
-  elif root.left or root.right:
+  elif L or R aka one child:
     return False

 d.
 Verified: